 You’ll barely find another city on the planet with a UNESCO World Heritage subway and funicular.
 If that’s not enough to make you want to ride the public transport in Budapest, how about the ferry boats included in the travelcard price or the historic trams?

 Discover what other peculiarities the transportation system of the Hungarian capital hides in this section of the Budapest travel tips.

 - The transfer from Budapest International Airport (BUD) to the city takes half an hour.
 Public transport provides easy access to the city center.
 You’ll find the bus stop at the arrivals level.
 The direct, non-stop bus 100E operates around the clock between Terminal 2 and Budapest’s center.
 From there, you can quickly get to every part of the city.
-Alternatively, you can book a shared transfer directly to your hotel.
+Alternatively, you can book a shared transfer directly to your hotel via this link.

 - From Vienna to Budapest, you’ll arrive in about 2:40 h by train.

 - From Bratislava to Budapest, you’ll travel approximately 4:00 h by train.

 - The best way to explore the city is on foot.
 We always recommend this way of transportation, especially for walkable cities like Budapest.
 Wear your best pair of sturdy shoes and immerse yourself in the Hungarian capital’s vibrant atmosphere.
 Cross at least one of the eight bridges over the Danube, stroll the pedestrianized shopping Váci Street, and take a leisurely walk along the Danube Promenade.